 9. Prepare responses

 Prepare some responses to common issues ahead of time.
 What kind of situation often brings you to anger?
 What could you say instead?
-By preparing beforehand, you’ll be less likely to speak before you think.
-You’ll already know what to say.
+By preparing beforehand, you’ll be less likely to speak before you think and say hurtful things.
+Instead, you’ll already know what to say in a different way.

 10. Give yourself grace.

 Remember that you are still growing, too.
 If you mess up, ask God and your children for forgiveness and move on.
-Be sure to forgive yourself as well.
-You are making progress!
+Remember, there is no condemnation in Christ.
+You are doing a good job and are making progress!

 Patience in Parenting Conclusion

-Becoming more patient is a process, so be diligent in learning what triggers your impatience, and continue to renew your mind in the Word of God.
+Becoming more patient is a process, so be diligent in learning what triggers your impatience.
+Continue to renew your mind in the Word of God.
 Which verse about patience is the most meaningful to you?
-Which tip will you put into practice?
+Which action step will you put into practice?
 Let me know in the comments!

 The form you have selected does not exist.